PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Winner: Depends

-For lake fly fishing where you're mostly stationary, pontoons work great.
+For lake fly fishing where you are mostly stationary, pontoons work great.
 The high seat and open design mean fewer tangles.
-But for covering water or river work, I'll take a kayak every time.
+But for covering water or river work, I take a kayak every time.
+If fly fishing is your primary focus, check our dedicated guide to the best fly fishing kayaks with tested casting platforms.

 The Money Talk: True Cost of Ownership